 Fair value changes on financial instruments arise on changes in value of promissory notes and level two securities held.
-For the three and six months ended June 30, 2021, the Company reported a fair value gain of \$0.1 million and \$0.2 million respectively, approximately \$4.6 million lower than the same periods in 2020 primarily as a result of more significant valuation reductions and a larger securities portfolio during 2020.
+For the three and nine months ended September 30, 2021, the Company reported a fair value gain of \$0.2 million and \$0.4 million respectively.
+The \$4.7 million loss for the nine months ended September 30, 2020 was the result of more significant valuation reductions and a larger securities portfolio during 2020.

-The Company recorded interest and other incomes of \$0.4 million and \$0.8 million for the three and six months ended June 30, 2021, with increases over the same periods of 2020 primarily due to changes in interest accretion on the promissory note from the Company's Sunens joint venture.
+The Company recorded interest and other incomes of \$0.4 million and \$1.3 million for the three and nine months ended September 30, 2021, with increases over the same periods of 2020 primarily due to changes in interest accretion on the promissory note from the Company's Sunens joint venture.

-Impairment of long-term assets of \$11.4 million in 2021 relate to the recently announced sale of Curative where the carrying value exceeded the proceeds of sale.
+Impairment of long-term assets of \$11.4 million on a year-to-date basis in 2021 relate to the sale of Curative where the carrying value exceeded the proceeds of sale.
 During 2020, the Company recognized an impairment loss on long-term assets of \$4.5 million related to Inverell.
+The current period gain on disposal of subsidiary of \$1.4 million relates to the final accounting of the Curative sale transaction for assets that were not classified as sold during the previous quarter prior to the closing of such transaction in July 2021.

-Gains and losses on settlement of assets and liabilities and other expenses was a gain of \$17.0 million during the second quarter of 2021 as compared to a loss of \$2.0 million during the same period of 2020.
-The improvement of \$19.0 million for the period was primarily related to a \$16.6 million gain associated with the Imperial Brands Debenture Amendments and a \$2.4 million loss associated with accrued legal settlements and a credit loss provision in 2020.
-The year to date gain of \$21.1 million in 2021 includes a \$4.2 million first quarter gain on the settlement of a \$5.8 million liability associated with a non-monetary product exchange with another licensed producer.
+Gains and losses on settlement of assets and liabilities and other expenses was a gain of \$Nil during the current quarter and \$21.1 million year-to-date 2021 which primarily relate to a \$16.6 million gain associated with the Imperial Brands Debenture Amendments and a \$4.2 million first quarter gain on the settlement of a \$5.8 million liability associated with a non-monetary product exchange with another licensed producer.
+The loss of \$3.5 million in the third quarter of 2020 and \$3.6 million year-to-date primarily relate to the aforementioned licensed producer transaction which had been reversed following the return of the product by the purchaser.
+The transaction was fully satisfied in 2021.

-The share of loss on investment in joint venture of \$2.5 million for the three months ended June 30, 2021 and \$3.0 million year to date reflect the Company's proportionate share of Sunens' earnings.
+The share of loss on investment in joint venture of \$3.1 million for the three months ended September 30, 2021 and \$6.0 million year-to-date reflect the Company's proportionate share of Sunens' earnings.
 Sunens received its cultivation licence in June 2020 and has scaled up operations and made product available for sale to licenced producers, including Auxly beginning in the first quarter of 2021.

-Auxly is exposed to foreign exchange fluctuations from the U.S. dollar to CAD dollar exchange rate primarily related to inventory and capital purchases and Inverell net assets.
-During the quarter ended June 30, 2021, the Company reported a foreign exchange loss of \$0.6 million and a loss of \$1.2 million year to date as compared to a loss of \$1.1 million and a gain of \$0.6 million during the same periods of 2020.
+Auxly is exposed to foreign exchange fluctuations from the U.S. dollar to CAD dollar exchange rate primarily related to inventory, capital purchases and Inverell net assets.
+During the quarter ended September 30, 2021, the Company reported a foreign exchange gain of \$0.6 million and a loss of \$0.5 million year-to-date as compared to a loss of \$0.5 million and a gain of \$0.1 million during the same periods of 2020.